Contributed By Webb Henderson

 In addition, a director or senior manager of a listed issuer who holds a relevant interest in quoted financial products of that listed issuer must disclose this to the listed issuer and the stock exchange.

-Companies (whether listed or unlisted) that have 50 or more shareholders and 50 or more share parcels (Code companies) are also subject to the Takeovers Code.
-The core requirement of the Takeovers Code is that no person may come to hold or control greater than 20% of the voting rights in a Code company, or increase an existing holding or control above that proportion, except in specified ways eg, by making a partial or full takeover offer to all shareholders, or by increasing the holding by less than 5% per year.
+Companies (whether listed or unlisted) that have 50 or more shareholders, 50 or more share parcels, and consolidated assets of NZD30 million or consolidated revenue of NZD15 million (Code companies) are also subject to the Takeovers Code.
+The core requirement of the Takeovers Code is that no person may come to hold or control greater than 20% of the voting rights in a Code company, or increase an existing holding or control above that proportion, except in specified ways, eg by making a partial or full takeover offer to all shareholders, or (for a holder of 50% to 90% of the voting rights) by increasing the holding by less than 5% per year.

 Companies that carry on business in New Zealand are subject to different financial reporting requirements depending on their place of incorporation, ownership, size and listed or unlisted status, as follows.